EVHaste/haste-makes-waste/_posts/2023-10-03-read-the-room-apple.markdown

 My hands were just folded on the desk.

-Big deal, you might be saying, so your precious little conversation got a little awkward.
-Nobody got hurt.
+*Big deal*, you might be saying, *so your precious little conversation got a little awkward.
+Nobody got hurt.*

 And look, I’ll confess I do enjoy a bit of gallows humor now and then.
 But setting this particular conversation aside for a second, there’s another group of people that is being harmed by this.